Ayush1325/kde-container-cli/README.md

 Golang might have been a good choice too but I am just more familiar with Rust.

 # Special Thanks
-- Daniel Vrátil: For Creating the Dockerfile.
+- Daniel Vrátil: For kdepim docker scripts.